oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/hls_flow_interfaces/invocation_interfaces/README.md

    4. Run the generated HDL through Intel® Quartus® Prime to generate accurate f<sub>MAX</sub> and area estimates.
       > **Warning**: The FPGA executables generated in this tutorial are **not** supported to be run on FPGA devices directly.

 > **Note**: If you encounter any issues with long paths when compiling under Windows*, you may have to create your ‘build’ directory in a shorter path, for example c:\samples\build.
-You can then run cmake from that directory, and provide cmake with the full path to your sample directory.
+You can then run cmake from that directory, and provide cmake with the full path to your sample directory, for example:

   ```
   > C:\samples\build> cmake -G "NMake Makefiles" C:\long\path\to\code\sample\CMakeLists.txt